-The largest gap lies between the following two groups of youngsters:
+The biggest gap is between the following two groups of young people:

-- those who can join the global educational and career network and
+- those who can join the global education and career network and

 - those who get stuck in their local disadvantaged communities.

-Young people between these two extremes can be described as members of the middle class who are exposed to several risks and challenges but who also have a number of opportunities.
+Young people who fall between these two extremes can be described as members of the middle class, who face several risks and challenges, but also have a range of opportunities.
 (Youth Policy Review, 2016 p.
-11) This polarisation (polarizáció) is especially striking when looking at the life chances of rural and urban youth, particularly of young people living in Budapest.
-This is considered an important root cause of domestic migration.
+11) This polarisation (polarizáció) is particularly striking when looking at the life chances of rural and urban youth, particularly of young people living in Budapest.
+This is seen as an important root cause of internal migration.
 (KSH 2012/85 Referred in: Youth Policy Review, 2016 p.
 13)

 Based on the study report (tanulmány) of Anikó Gregor, the data of 2016, both from the Hungarian Statistical Office's Microcensus and the Hungarian Youth Research show, that there are changes in the transition process, and they seem to be positive from a cumulative view:

 - the rate of marriages has increased,

 - the average age at first marriages has stagnating (Központi Statisztikai Hivatal, Házasságkötések főbb mutatói, 2021).